Giovanni1085/academic-kickstart/content/post/StudentprojectideasAHSS.md

   image: ""
 ---

 Dear student, if you are enrolled at the University of Amsterdam or the Amsterdam University College, and you would like to do a project/thesis/capstone with me, these are a few topics I or members of my team are interested into.
-If you like one of them, or you would like to propose something else, please get in touch: <g.colavizza@uva.nl>.
+If you like one of them, or you would like to propose something else, get in touch: <g.colavizza@uva.nl> (please include program, year and grades).

 ## Crypto art